telerik/blazor-docs/components/avatar/appearance.md

 ## Rounded

-The `Rounded` parameter applies the `border-radius` CSS rule to the button to achieve curving of the edges.
-You can set it to a member of the `Telerik.Blazor.ThemeConstants.Button.Rounded` class:
+The `Rounded` parameter applies the `border-radius` CSS rule to the Avatar to achieve curving of the edges.
+You can set it to a member of the `Telerik.Blazor.ThemeConstants.Avatar.Rounded` class:

 | Class members | Manual declarations |
 |------------|--------|